Glenn Ligon: Early life and career

-Ligon was born in 1960 in the Forest Houses Projects in the south Bronx.
+Ligon was born in 1960 in the Forest Houses Projects in the south Morrisania, Bronx.
 When he was seven, his divorced, working-class parents were able to get scholarships for him and his older brother to attend Walden School, a high-quality, progressive, private school on Manhattan's Upper West Side.
 Ligon enrolled at the Rhode Island School of Design, where he spent two years before transferring to Wesleyan University.
 He graduated from Wesleyan with a B.A. in 1982.

 After graduating, he worked as a proofreader for a law firm, while in his spare time he painted, working in the abstract Expressionist style of Willem de Kooning and Jackson Pollock.
 In 1985, he participated in the Whitney Museum of American Art's Independent Study Program.
 He continues to live and work in New York City.

 While he started his career as an abstract painter, he began to introduce text and words into his work during the mid-1980s in order to better express his political concerns and ideas about racial identity.
 Most of the text that he used came from prominent African-American writers (James Baldwin, Zora Neale Hurston, and Ralph Ellison).

 Ligon gained prominence in the early 1990s, along with a generation of artists including Janine Antoni, Renée Green, Marlon Riggs, Gary Simmons, and Lorna Simpson.